strangedevice/TANGIBLE-PROJECT/README.md

 Here is a video of the potentiometer circuit:

 This is a link to the Potentiometer video: [Video of the Potentiometer](https://github.com/CaNi31/TANGIBLE-PROJECT/blob/main/Videos/Potentionmeter%20Video.mp4)

-This is the serial monitor ouutput from the potentiometer:

 This is a link to the Potentiometer Serial Monitor Output video: [Potentiometer Serial Monitor Output](https://github.com/CaNi31/TANGIBLE-PROJECT/blob/main/Videos/PotentiometerSerialMonitor.mp4)